Kim Hyung-jun: 2013–present: Kim Hyung Jun "The First", South America tours

 In early 2013, Kim attended the 2013 Asian Model Awards where he received the Fashionista Award on the evening of January 15 at the Olympic Hall in Seoul Olympic Park.

 In February, it was announced that Kim would be having his very first solo concert in South Korea to commemorate his 2nd anniversary since his solo debut in 2011.
 Ticket sales were pre-released on February 12.
 Kim Hyung Jun "The First", the name of the concert, was held on March 9 at the Woori Art Hall at the Olympic Park, organized by SPLUS Entertainment and managed by SH Creative Works.
-Kim showed his own strengths and capabilities as a solo artist during the concert.
-The concert showcased various music genre and performances with a live band performances for all of his songs, which created a lively-filled stage.
+Kim showed his capabilities as a solo artist during the concert.
+The concert showcased various music genres and performances with live band performances for all of his songs, which created a lively-filled stage.
 It also showcased his more matured musicality which he gained from both his acting career and musical development.
 This includes his guitar skills, which he played live for the first time.
 At the same time, one of the groups of his former label, A-jax of DSP Media performed on stage, and his fellow SS501 member, Kim Kyu Jong even got up on stage with him at the end of the concert.

 On March 17, he attended another charity event, SPD Charity Show 2013 in Singapore, being one of the representatives of Korea.
 He, then, came back on television screens, as he has been cast in MBC drama's Gold, Appear! (‘I Summon You, Gold!‘), premiered on April 6.
 He plays the role of Han Ji Hye's younger brother Mong Gyu, an unemployed post-graduate with cute charms and a carefree attitude.

 On May 1, it was reported that he is planning to be enlisted in the military next year, 2014.
 During this time, he was busy preparing for his 'Who Am I' live tour concert in Nagoya and Tokyo at the end of May and early June.
 The Japanese live concert was held on March 29 to April 7, six concerts in total that went through cities such as Osaka, Nagoya, and Tokyo.

 During SS501's eight anniversary, Kim, along with the SS501 members posted one video of them celebrating and greeting their fans onto each of their own official YouTube accounts.
 Kim Hyun Joong was not able to be in the video at that time because he had a shooting in his variety show, Barefooted Friends.
 However, Kim Hyun Joong still talked about their anniversary during his Korea fanmeeting entitled 2013 KHJ Show – Party People, held at the same day of their anniversary.